Rachit-Jain-24/PyOrderManager/README.md

-# PyOrderManager
+# PyStoreManager

-PyOrder Management System
+PyStore Management System

-The Order Management System is a Streamlit-based web application designed to facilitate efficient management of orders for businesses.
+The Store Management System is a Streamlit-based web application designed to facilitate efficient management of orders for businesses.
 It integrates with a MySQL database for robust data storage and Excel for flexible data handling and visualization.

 Key features: